FrodoFK/ListShare/README.md

+# /// This is the result of my cs50's Web Course Capstone Project ///

 # StudyLog

 StudyLog is a student-focused, mobile responsive, web app, based on the Django Backend and Javascript, CSS & HTML on the frontend, that allows you to keep track of your grades,